Navigate this Section

 how can you ensure that you are building good habits from the beginning?

-Effective Teaching: One model that may be useful for new teachers is to consider the types of knowledge
+Effective Teaching: One model that may be useful for new teachers is to consider the types of attitudes,

 Anyone who has been asked to teach a college class likely has sufficient knowledge